 in Transition (SANRC)

-Pιnar Özbek is the Coordinator of ALIS 100 (Academic and Life Skills (ALIS 100) Program, the experiential first-year program at Koç University in Istanbul.
-In 2017, she launched the FYE network in Turkey, which now has 150 members from 70 universities.
-The first FYE symposium in Turkey was organized in 2018 by her team at Koç University.
-She serves as a consultant and conducts workshops for higher education professionals planning to implement FYE programs at Turkish universities.
+Pιnar Özbek, M.A., Ed.M., is the Coordinator of the Academic and Life Skills (ALIS 100) Program, the experiential first-year program at Koç University in Istanbul, Turkey.
+In 2017, she launched the FYE network in Turkey, which now has 250 members from 90 institutions.
+The inaugural FYE symposium in Turkey was organized in 2018 by her team at Koç U. Özbek serves as a consultant and conducts workshops for higher education professionals planning to implement FYE programs at Turkish universities.
 In 2017, she visited ADA University in Azerbaijan on an Erasmus+ Teaching Exchange Grant where she provided consultation to staff members regarding the implementation of a life skills program for undergraduate students.
 Since 2019, she served as a founding member of the Wellbeing, Innovation and Social Change in Education Network within the global Wellbeing Project.

 Artesis Plantijn University College Antwerp

 Supporting and coaching the learning of first-year students has been and remains one of his major interests.
 In 2005, he started a first research project on this subject.
-This led to the development of Lemo, a self-assessment tool on learning competences and motivation for first year students.
-The tool is used in many institutions for higher education in Flanders and the Netherlands, and in adapted versions also in high schools., The tool is also part of the mandatory entry test for students in all Flemish teacher training colleges.
+This led to the development of Lemo, a self-assessment feedback and feedforward tool on learning competences and motivation for first-year students.
+The online tool is used in many higher education institutions in Flanders and the Netherlands, along with adapted versions in high schools., The tool is also part of the mandatory entry test for students in all Flemish teacher training colleges.